Stuycs-K/final-project-10-guan-phillip-alif-rian/PRESENTATION.md

     - Convert those numbers back to letters based on the pairings of values (A = 0, B = 1, etc)
 <img src="mult.jpg" alt="Matrix Multiplication Example" class="center">

-# Demo of Hill Cipher
+# Demo of our Hill Cipher
 - WATCH DEMO!!!